I was one of six people who answered a house-sitting ad. What stood out was the money, as was intended.

 As I got closer to the house, the overgrowth was worse, but that might have been because no one could see it from the roadside, or through the iron gate.

 Accessibility via the gardens would-be problematic for anyone who attempted it because there was no easy access.
 It was one less immediate problem to deal with.

-The driveway widened out into a large gravel covered square outside the front of the house.
-It had an archway under which cars could stop and let out passengers under cover, ideal for ball goers, which meant the house had been build somewhere during the last century.
+The driveway widened out into a large gravel-covered square outside the front of the house.
+It had an archway under which cars could stop and let out passengers undercover, ideal for ball goers, which meant the house had been built somewhere during the last century.

 There were aspects that would warrant me taking a look on the internet about its history.